core-wg/href/draft-ietf-core-href.md

    2. Translate the scheme-id into a URI scheme name as per
        {{scheme-id}} and
-       {{scheme-map}}; if a scheme-id that corresponds to a scheme number not in this list is being used, fail this algorithm.
+       {{scheme-map}}; if a scheme-id that corresponds to a scheme number not in this list is being used, or if a scheme-name is being used,
+       fail this algorithm.
        Remember the specific variant of CoAP to be used based on this URI scheme name.